 Garlic has strong antibacterial and antiseptic properties that can help fight infections.
 In addition, it can also enhance your immunity and fight colds.

 Chicken soup is the best remedy to soothe a sore throat.
-You can also add some spices like garlic, ginger, cinnamon, or clove soups to eliminate inflammation and relieve pain.
+You can also add spices like garlic, ginger, cinnamon, or clove soups to eliminate inflammation and relieve pain.

 20. Healthy lifestyle